michijs/michijs/README.md

 Create unique IDs with a discernible key

 ## Attributes vs Properties in jsx
-Usually, if you want to get an html like this:
+Usually, if you want to get an HTML like this:
 ```html
 <div class='test'></div>
 ```